NixOS/rfcs/rfcs/0127-issues-warnings.md

 [unresolved]: #unresolved-questions

 - From above: "Ignoring a package without issues (i.e. they have all been resolved) results in a warning at evaluation time".
 How could this be implemented, and efficiently?
-- Should issues be a list or an attrset?
+- ~~Should issues be a list or an attrset?~~
+  - We are using a list for now, there is always the possibility to also allow attrsets in the future.
-- A lot of bike shedding.
-(See below)
+- ~~A lot of bike shedding.
+(See below)~~
+  - Packages may have "issues" that generate "warnings" that have to be "ignored".
+Issues are explicitly added to packages in `meta.issues`, whereas warnings can be generated automatically from other sources, like other `meta` attributes.

 ## Future work
 [future]: #future-work